Chapter 34 SUBDIVISION OF LAND

 Functional Classification: The process by which streets and highways are grouped into classes, or systems, according to the character of service they are intended to provide.

-Improvement: A public improvement consisting of any sanitary sewer, storm sewer, drainage ditch, water main, roadway, street grading and surfacing, sidewalks, planting strips, crosswalks, off-street parking areas, park or greenway, trail, or any other facility for which the city may ultimately assume operational responsibility.
+Improvement: A public improvement consisting of any sanitary sewer, storm sewer, drainage ditch, water main, roadway, street grading and surfacing, sidewalks, planting strips, crosswalks, off-street parking areas, park or greenway, trail, trees, lighting or any other facility for which the city may ultimately assume operational responsibility.

 Intersection: A place of joining or crossing of streets.